Shykoow/todo-list/README.md

 ## Description
 This is a simple To-Do List application built with HTML, CSS (Tailwind), and JavaScript.
 It allows users to add, delete, and clear tasks.
-The app uses localStorage to save tasks so that they persist even after refreshing the page.

 ## Features
 - Add new tasks with a text input